EricvanLessen/ecommerce-next-shopify/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Original Project can be found here: [Next.js Ecommerce](https://github.com/vercel/commerce), fork can be found here [Jerga99 ecommerce next shopify](https://github.com/Jerga99/ecommerce-next-shopify)
+Original Project can be found at [Next.js Ecommerce](https://github.com/vercel/commerce), the fork can be found here [Jerga99 ecommerce next shopify](https://github.com/Jerga99/ecommerce-next-shopify)
 Credits for the design and type of the architecture goes to mantainers of this projects.

 ## Getting Started